gdjohnson/TK19/concepts/generalized compatibilism.md

+Much theoretical progress in the inexact sciences comprises a series of trends which emphasize different parts of the whole elephant, while denying that previously trending descriptions are "real" or important.
+This association of the "interesting" or "subversive" with the "true" comes naturally from the conflation of the sociologically useful with the pragmatically useful—in each case, a difference which makes a difference, but in the former, a basis for social distinction, and in the latter, a basis for selecting differently among possible behaviors.

 Romeo Stevens, Twitter:
 > The monocausal worldview naturally puts people into conflict with each other over which cause is the real one.